-If you just look at the values for the four datasets, i.e. means, variances, and the slopes, intercepts, and the sum of the squares of the residuals of the fit, what might you conclude about whether or not the four datasets are almost identical?
+If you just look at the values of the four fits, i.e. the slopes, the intercepts, their uncertainties, and the sum of the squares of the residuals, what might you conclude about whether or not the four datasets are almost identical?